A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Observation and Data Reduction

-HMI and Atmospheric Imaging Assembly (AIA) \citep{Lemen2012} on board SDO provide full-disk vector magnetic fields and Extreme Ultra-Violet (EUV) images, respectively, with high spatial and temporal resolutions.
+HMI and Atmospheric Imaging Assembly (AIA; \citealt{Lemen2012}) on board SDO provide full-disk vector magnetic fields and Extreme Ultra-Violet (EUV) images, respectively, with high spatial and temporal resolutions.
 More specifically, we trace the morphology of flare ribbons using the AIA images at wavelength 1600\ \AA, with a cadence of 24 s (aia.lev1\_uv\_24s\footnote{\href{http://jsoc.stanford.edu/ajax/lookdata.html?ds=aia.lev1_uv_24s}{http://jsoc.stanford.edu/ajax/lookdata.html?ds=aia.lev1\_uv\_24s}}).
-HMI acquires full-disk photospheric magnetograms with a pixel size of 0.5'' at a cadence of 12 minutes.
+HMI acquires full-disk photospheric magnetograms with a pixel size of $0.5''$ at a cadence of 12 minutes.
 The magnetic field is inverted from the Stokes parameters at six wavelengths distributed around the photospheric FeI 6173\ \AA \ line\footnote{\href{http://jsoc.stanford.edu/jsocwiki/VectorMagneticField}{http://jsoc.stanford.edu/jsocwiki/VectorMagneticField}}.
-The 180\degree \ azimuthal ambiguity is resolved through the "minimum energy" method (\cite{Metcalf1994}; \cite{Leka2009}).
+The 180\degree \ azimuthal ambiguity is resolved through the "minimum energy" method (\citealt{Metcalf1994}; \citealt{Leka2009}).
 The noise level of the LOS field measurement is about 10 G; the noise level of the transverse field is of the order of 100 G \citep{Liu2012}.
-In this work, we use the vector magnetogram Spaceweather HMI Active Region Patch (SHARP), where the ARs are automatically identified and extracted.
-After a correction for the projection effect, the deprojected maps are provided in the cylindrical equal area (CEA) coordinate (hmi.sharp\_cea\_720s\footnote{\href{http://jsoc.stanford.edu/ajax/lookdata.html?ds=hmi.sharp_cea_720s}{http://jsoc.stanford.edu/ajax/lookdata.html?ds=hmi.sharp\_cea\_720s}}; \cite{Bobra2014}).
-We therefore obtain the three components of the vector magnetic fields, $B_r, B_p, B_t$.
+In this work, we use the vector magnetogram Spaceweather HMI Active Region Patch (SHARP), where the ARs are automatically identified and extracted. { We obtained the three components of the vector magnetic fields, $B_r, B_p, B_t$ from the deprojected maps provided in the cylindrical equal area (CEA) coordinate system (hmi.sharp\_cea\_720s\footnote{\href{http://jsoc.stanford.edu/ajax/lookdata.html?ds=hmi.sharp_cea_720s}{http://jsoc.stanford.edu/ajax/lookdata.html?ds=hmi.sharp\_cea\_720s}}; \citealt{Bobra2014}).}